chadek/tec_test/README.md

 	sudo service mongodb start

-After mongoDB installation and service start, run **"mongo"** command and you should see **"connecting to: mongodb://127.0.0.1:27017"** if it's working properly
+After mongoDB installation and service started, verify that service is running by running **"mongo"** command and you should see **"connecting to: mongodb://127.0.0.1:27017"** if it's working properly.

     Clone this git repository and dowload dependencies by running "npm install" in the project folder

+### Optionnal:

-Video treatment depends on ffmpeg tool.
+Video treatments are done with ffmpeg tool.
 Installing it with right codecs is a bit tricky so I added a static build of it into this project (locate in /bin).

-To get the original version : wget http://ffmpeg.gusari.org/static/64bit/ffmpeg.static.64bit.latest.tar.gz
+To get the original version: wget http://ffmpeg.gusari.org/static/64bit/ffmpeg.static.64bit.latest.tar.gz

-To know more about how I proceed, refer to this link : https://buzut.fr/installer-ffmpeg-et-encoder-pour-html5/ You can also build from source but it's pain or use brew to install it but brew comes with a lot of (useless) librairies and tools
+To know more about how I proceed, refer to this link : https://buzut.fr/installer-ffmpeg-et-encoder-pour-html5/ You can also build ffmpeg from source but it's pain or use brew to install it but brew comes with a lot of (useless) librairies and tools.

-If you want to use your own ffmpeg bin edit /bin/cron_task.sh and set the path to your ffmpeg bin in ffmpeg variable (line 21)
+If you want to use your own ffmpeg bin edit /bin/cron_task.sh and set the path to your ffmpeg bin in ffmpeg variable (line 21).

-ffmpeg install build sources : http://wiki.razuna.com/display/ecp/FFmpeg+Installation+for+Ubuntu
+ffmpeg install build sources: http://wiki.razuna.com/display/ecp/FFmpeg+Installation+for+Ubuntu

-## Structure and app description
+## App description

 ### App content

-**Templates** are define in **views** folder and rendered with the ejs engine.
+**Templates** are defined in **views** folder and rendered with the ejs engine.

 **Init** folder contains a js script and json files to seed db with data.
-It also contain a bash script that create a tmp folder and mailbox folders for video treatment process (including a cron_log folder used to save log from cron_task.sh).
-JS and Bash script are both called by **"npm run build"**
+It also contains a bash script that create a tmp folder and mailbox folders for video treatment processes (including a cron_log folder used to save log from cron_task.sh).
+JS and Bash script are both called by **"npm run build"**.

-**Model** folder contains mongoose model data structure use by the app
+**Model** folder contains mongoose model data structures used by the app.

-**bin** contains bash scripts and ffmpeg bin. **cron_like.sh** is triggered by **"npm run cron"** and act as a cron task (call video treatment process every 5 minutes)
+**bin** contains bash scripts and ffmpeg bin. **cron_like.sh** is triggered by **"npm run cron"** and act as a cron task (call video treatment process every 5 minutes).

-**root** contains package.json the main program (index.js) and some data/functions used by index.js
+**root** contains package.json the main program (index.js) and some data/functions used by index.js.

-### Authenication
+### Authentication

 User must be logged to access restricted routes (example of user in db : email : test@chance.co pwd : password).

 Authentication is handle by **passport** module.
-Auth strategy is define in **auth.js**.
-If user is succesfully authenticate passport send a **cookie** to user.
-Accessing restricted part of this app is done by checking user cookie in routes
+Auth strategy is defined in **auth.js**.
+If user is successfully authenticated, passport send a **cookie** to user.
+Accessing restricted part of this app is done by checking user's cookie in routes.

 ### Main

 The main app runs in **index.js** using **express** framework.
-It sets all settings and handle routes return renderred templates.
+It sets all settings, handles routes and return rendered templates.

-It query database for /candidates and /files route
+It query database before renderring /candidates and /files.

 On /upload/file post request, it saves the incoming file in a **tmp** directory before moving it to **uploads/input_mp4_1080p**.
-Then a **link** is created to other input folders.
+Then **links** are created to other input folders.

 ### Video treatment and bash stuff

 Video treatment is handled by a bash script.
-How does it working ?
+How does it work ?

-Uploads folder contains a set of mailbox linked to a specifique codec and scale.
+Uploads folder contains a set of mailboxes.
+Each mailbox is use for one type of video conversion (codec and scale).
 **cron_like.sh** will call a process to check those mailboxes.
-If mailboxes aren't empty, it will **start converting the video** and store results in output mailboxes.
+If mailboxes are not empty, it will **start converting the video** and store results in output mailboxes.
 When converting is done, the **input file is removed** and the **database is updated with metadata**.
-There is physially one incoming video into the **input_mp4_1080p mailbox** wich is **linked** to the others mailboxes to trigger treatment on next mailbox check.
+There is physically one incoming video into the **input_mp4_1080p mailbox** which is **linked** to the others mailboxes.
+A file in folder is the trigger for processing on next mailbox check.

-**bin/cron_task.sh** perform a video convertion to output directory for given format and scale.
-Then it remove input file
+**bin/cron_task.sh** performs a video conversion to output directory for given format and scale.
+Then it removes input file.

-**bin/dbUpdate.sh** is call in cron_task to update database with metadata after conversion using mongo comand
+**bin/dbUpdate.sh** is called in **cron_task.sh** to update database with metadata after conversion using mongo command.

-**bin/cron_like.sh** act as a cron task : it is an infinite loop calling cron_task for all video format and scale every 5 minutes
+**bin/cron_like.sh** acts as a cron task: it is an infinite loop calling **cron_task.sh** for all videos formats and scales every 5 minutes.

-After running video treatment all videos should be in **output_CODEC_SCALE** folders none should be found in **input_CODEC_SCALE**
+After running video treatment, all videos should be in **output_CODEC_SCALE** folders.
+No one should be found in **input_CODEC_SCALE**.

 ## Usage

-After installing nodejs npm and mongodb to **start the app** use the following commands :
+Prepare context (to do only once):

 	npm install
 	npm run build

+To **start app** use the following commands:

 	npm start

-You should be able to access the app with this url : http://localhost:3000
+You should be able to access the app with this url: http://localhost:3000

-To **run the cron like video treatment** process use (doesn't work if it's run before building) :
+To **run the cron like video treatment** process use:

 	npm run cron

 MongoDB is accessible on port 27017.
-You can lookup for data store in database using mongo command.
-Some usefull command to query database  :
+You can view the database's data using mongo command.
+Some useful commands to query database:

     use tec_test
     db.createCollection("collectionName")